Tupari language: Consonants

-Table adapted from Singerman (2018), pp. 370.

 Vowels

-Table adapted from Singerman (2018) pp. 367.

 Morphology

 Tuparí has a complex morphology and morpho-syntactic system, including a nominal domain with morphologically marked aspects, as well as verbal morphology.
 It also has evidentiality marking in past tense clauses, discussed below.
 In addition to strong pronouns, weak nominative enclitics and proclitic pronouns, the nominal domain is morphologically marked for possession and case.
 NPs are also able to undergo internal modification, and number marking can be seen on pronominals.
 Numerically bare NPs have interpretive flexibility and can be read as plural despite a lack of plural morphology.
 In verbal morphology, verbalizing is evident in this language, and follows strict ordering restrictions.
 Affixes can attach to the left or right side of a lexical morpheme, although this does not happen arbitrarily.
 Other main aspects of verbal morphology in Tuparí are deverbalizing morphology, which turn verbs into other categories such as nouns, valency-manipulating prefixes, discussed below, reduplication of verbal roots, adverbial prefixes and noun incorporation to modify timing and manner, and suffixal morphology with a hierarchy of positions.

 Examples of speakers using strong pronouns: